ArziPL/hello-mern/README.md

 # <div align="center">hello-mern</div>
-***
 ### DESCRIPTION

-Aim of project :
-Remind myself of fetching/Express.js.
+Aim of project is to remind myself of fetching/Express.js.
 Get into databeses (here MongoDB).
 Make the first full application that kinda works.

-Description :
 3 simple panels to login, register, show users + delete after click.
 Nothing special

-ToDo :
-- make inputs empty after submitting
-- some validation to inputs
-- handle bad requests better (it's working, but there's no info it was bad request)
-- sometimes client crash "Failed to fetch", i wonder why

 ### USED TECHNOLOGIES
 <span>